 Every day, the still-living nuns visited the death chairs to pray and meditate on death and the ephemeral earthly life.
 Spending several hours in such an unhealthy place, the nuns often contracted serious illnesses, which in some cases were deadly.

 Aragonese Castle was shelled during the Napoleonic Wars and abandoned soon after, before briefly becoming a prison until 1860.
-The stone seats of Poor Clares Cemetery can still be seen behind a wall in the crypt today.
+The stone seats of Poor Clares Cemetery can still be visited on stop #6 when exploring Aragonese Castle.